Skip to content

 The Relationship Between Function Calling and Tool Use

 Function calling and tool use are often used interchangeably and are intertwined in practice.
 A "tool" is any capability the model can call: a weather API, a calculator, a database query, or a web search.
 Function calling is the mechanism by which the model calls these tools.
+So when we say model tool use, what is usually meant is function calling itself.

 This relationship forms the foundation of modern AI systems.
 Giving a model tool use ability turns it from a passive text generator into an active problem solver.
 The model no longer just says "what it knows"; when needed, it learns what it does not know or gets done what it cannot do by calling the right tool.
 This ability is the core mechanism that turns a model into an AI agent; agents complete complex tasks step by step by making successive tool calls.